tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

       weighted avg       0.97      0.97      0.97      1942
 ```

 Explain to students that this is a really good example of how neural networks can be used to transform FinTech.
-Consider providing an example such as the following:
+Consider providing an example, such as the following:

 > A hypothetical FinTech company is interested in providing a mobile application for micro renewable energy investments yielding ~4-8% per year with small investments.
 The company wants to remind users to make additional investments when they are the most likely to see and respond to the smartphone notifications.
 A neural network activity predictor could be used to detect the optimal activity types in which a user responds to the notification.